 The Group has service agreements with Aker ASA and Aker US Services, LLC which provide certain office services and tax services.
 The cost of these services was not significant, however they are important to the Company's operations.
 In addition, the Company has a lease for office space in Norway from a company affiliated with Aker ASA.

-The Company believes that related party transactions are made on terms equivalent to those that prevail in arm's length transactions.
+The Company believes that related party transactions are made on terms equivalent to those that prevail in arm's length transactions and the table below summarizes the related party transactions.